Stanford-NavLab/gnss_lib_py/docs/source/contributing.rst

       following from the main directory:
       :code:`poetry export -f requirements.txt --output ./docs/source/requirements.txt`

-After the above, run the following commands from the :code:`docs` directory to update the documentation source and generate a local HTML version:
+After the above, activate your poetry environment from the parent directory using :code:`poetry shell` and run the following commands from the :code:`docs` directory to update the documentation source and generate a local HTML version:

     .. code-block:: bash